 |Penalty:||Under the Energy Efficiency (Energy Using Products) Regulations 2002, penalties of up to NZD10,000 can be issued for each breach of the regulations.|

 The Energy Efficiency and Conservation Act 2000 provides for regulations to be made prescribing minimum energy performance standards for energy-using products, and requirements in relation to the labelling of products in terms of their energy efficiency or proficiency in conserving energy.

 That Act gave rise to the Energy Efficiency (Energy Using Products) Regulations 2002 which govern NZ's minimum energy performance standards for energy-using products.
 Under the Regulations, new products entering the market must meet or exceed minimum energy performance criteria before they can be sold in New Zealand.
 The energy performance criteria and testing requirements are set out in national or international standards or handbooks, usually joint Australia/New Zealand Standards based, whenever possible, on international standards.

 The Energy Efficiency and Conservation Authority works in partnership with Australian Commonwealth, State and Territory agencies to align standards and labelling requirements wherever possible for products sold in both markets under the Equipment Energy Efficiency (E3) Program.
 MEPS are currently in place for twenty product classes.
+They are:

 In November 2000, it was decided as part of the Energy Efficiency and Conservation Act 2000 that Minimum Energy Performance Standards (MEPS) will be adopted for three product classes; domestic electric hot water cylinders, fluorescent lamps and fluorescent ballasts.
 That anticipated the eventual passing of this legislation.